amckinney/terraform-provider-vellum/CONTRIBUTING.md

 #### 1. Inspect the base data source

-Whenever we need to make an override, it's best to start with the base genearted code, then add and/or remove only the pieces that we're concerned with.
-In this case, we're going to make a schema change to adapt how we read the data source, so we will only need to copy the `Schemas` and `Read` methods shown below (notice the `name` property is _required_):
+Whenever we need to make an override, it's best to start with the genearted code as a base, then add and/or remove only the pieces that we're concerned with.
+In this case, we're going to make a schema change to adapt how we read the data source, so we will only need to copy the `Schemas` and `Read` methods shown below (notice the `name` property is marked as _required_):

 ```go
 type DocumentIndex struct {